 Please note that sacramental records are not kept at diocesan level: they remain with individual parishes.
 If you require a copy of your own baptismal or confirmation record, please apply to the parish in which the sacrament was administered.
 You will find contact details for all parishes here.
 Please ensure your record request contains accurate name/s and date/s.

 Historical sacramental records are not kept at diocesan level: they remain with the parishes in which they were created.
 Not all sacramental records are complete, nor do they all survive the passage of time.
 These parish-based records are not computerised, so all searches are made by hand.
 Accessing and searching through large hand-written registers takes a great deal of time, particularly when handwriting is faded through age or difficult to read.
+Before contacting a parish, please ensure you have checked the National Library of Ireland online Catholic Parish Registers to see if you can access your family record yourself.

 If you wish to make a record request for a living person, please note that person must give their permission in writing, along with photo ID, nominating you to obtain the record on their behalf.
 You must also provide proof of identity.